columbia-books-inc/.github/profile/README.md

 Fork--A personal copy of another user's repo that lives on your account.
 Common way to mess around with popular, open-sourced software.

-Hook--A function that allows you to tap in to a module to either provide different behavior or to react when something happens.
-There are several types of hooks.
-A 'webhook' provides a way for notifications to be delivered to an external server, for example.

 Merge--Applies changes from one branch into another.
 Commonly achieved with a git pull.

 Pull--Refers to fetching changes and merging them.